-In this month's issue of Guitar World, we pay tribute to the high-flying genius of Pete Townshend by taking a look back at the Who's most creative — and most volatile — years.
+In the the February 2013 issue of Guitar World, we paid tribute to the high-flying genius of Pete Townshend by taking a look back at the Who's most creative — and most volatile — years.

 As a bonus, we've rounded up our 10 favorite Who covers of all time.
 What a bargain!

 For more about the Who, including an analysis of their legendary output between 1969 and 1973, plus the tab for "Behind Blue Eyes" (with performance notes), check out the February 2013 issue of Guitar World.
-It's available now on newsstands and at the Guitar World Online Store.
+It's available at the Guitar World Online Store.

 10. Iron Maiden — "My Generation”

 If ever there was a bassist who could pay fitting tribute to the nimble four-string work of the late John Entwistle, it's Iron Maiden's Steve Harris.
 This deep cut from Maiden — who were just named 2012's best live act in our annual readers poll — features Blaze Bayley on vocals and was originally released as a B-side to their 1995 single, "Lord of the Flies."
 The song would re-appear in 2002 on the somewhat rare Best of the B-Sides compilation.

 Yes, we just went from Iron Maiden to Elton John.
 But it just so happens that Elton's version of "Pinball Wizard" is one of the highlights of the 1975 Tommy film soundtrack, which also features performances by Ann-Margret and a berobed Eric Clapton.
 Besides its powerful vocals and spirited performance, Elton's version of the song, a hit in its own right, is noted for its undeniable "'70s-ness," from its instrumentation to its glam feel to those gigantic shoes in the clip below.